aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 ### On-premise connectivity

 To simulate the connectivity of the on-premise environment and the cloud we will use VPC Peering between the On-premise VPC and the Central Networking VPC.
-[Intructions to create VPC Peering](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html)
+Follow the [Intructions to create VPC Peering](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html)

 - **Don´t forget to accept the peering connection**